TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 -  If the obstacle it sees is green, it will turn to the left.
 -  While the pixycam is working, the ultrasonic sensors in our robot are working too.
 These ultrasonic sensors help us know the distance between our robot and the walls in the track.
 -  If the left wall is closer to the robot than the right wall, it turns to the right side, if not, then the right wall is closer to the robot than the left wall, it turns to the left side.
--  After the robot sees the orange line and/or blue line and turns 12 times (makes 3 laps) it stops where it started and the round ends, if it doesn't sees the orange line and/or blue line and turns 12 times (makes 3 laps) it constinues going until the 3 laps are completed and the round/challenge ends.
+-  After the robot sees the orange line and/or blue line and turns 12 times (makes 3 laps) it searches for the magenta parking lot with the pixycam and  parks inside it and the round ends, if it doesn't sees the orange line and/or blue line and turns 12 times (makes 3 laps) it constinues going until the 3 laps are completed and it parks inside it and the round/challenge ends.

+In order to explain all of the above better, we designed a flowchart diagram, a visual representation that depicts our process, system, computer algorithm, and a brief summary of how our code of the robot works on the track.
+During our journey we created two flowcharts as you can see below.
+The difference between the two diagrams is that the old one wasn't a good flowchart and didn't completely follow all the rules of a flowchart diagram and didn't explained correctly how our code and process works, on the other hand, our new flowchart diagram, does follow all the rules and conditions of a new flowchart diagram and explains correctly how our code and process works.

+(both diagrams were created entirely by us, TNT, using the smartdraw website: https://www.smartdraw.com/flowchart/flowchart-maker.htm)

 |Our old flowchart diagram|